andres0ares/bingo/README.md

 ## Hi there!

 The objective of this project was to learn how to use web sockets and how to create a multiplayer game.
 It was created using Next.js, React and Sockets.io.
-You can check it out [here](http://bingo-oandre.herokuapp.com/en) or [here](http://bingo-oandre.herokuapp.com/) for the Portuguese version.
+You can check it out  for the English version.
 Feel free to modify as you wish.

 If you want the logic of the game bingo, go to utils → bingo.js.